molenathyhoangxuannguyen/InstagramSha/README.md

-# Project Name - *Insta_Photo*
+# Project Name - *InstagramSha*

-**Insta_Photo** is a photo sharing app similar to Instagram but using Parse as its backend.
+**InstagramSha** is a photo sharing app similar to Instagram but using Parse as its backend.

 ## User Stories

-- [x] User can view the last 20 posts submitted to Insta_Photo.
+- [x] User can view the last 20 posts submitted to InstagramSha.
-- [x] User can pull to refresh the last 20 posts submitted to Insta_Photo.
+- [x] User can pull to refresh the last 20 posts submitted to InstagramSha.
 - [x] The user can switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.

 ## Video Walkthrough